 The researchers use the thematic analysis.
 Thematic analysis is a straight forward process to analyse qualitative data.
 An advantage of doing the thematic analysis is it is theoretically-flexible which means that it can be used within different framework to answer different types of research questions.
 This method enables researchers to develop a deeper appreciation for the group or situation they are researching.
 There are few processes involved to analyse the data.
 The researcher collected the data from audio recording of the interviews that had been conducted in the Min House Camp.
 Next, researchers needs to do coding, that is to code the data that had been recorded.
 This phase is to import features of data that might be relevant to answer the research questions.
 After that, researcher has to conduct code validation.
 This process is to ensure the integrity of the code is not being misinterpreted.
 The fourth process of thematic analysis is framework identification.
-The researcher to finalize the name of each theme, write its descriptions and illustrate it with a few quotations from the original text to help communicate its meaning to the reader.
+The researcher identifies themes and sub-themes patterns that have emerged from the coded data.
+The fifth process is for the researcher to finalize the name of each theme, write its descriptions and illustrate it with a few quotations from the original text to help communicate its meaning to the reader.